alphagov/govuk-developer-docs/source/manual/manage-ruby-dependencies.html.md

 ---

 We're [obliged to keep our software current](/manual/keeping-software-current.html).
-To help with this, we use a service called Dependabot to perform automated dependency upgrades.
+To help with this, we use a service called Dependabot (by GitHub) to open automated dependency upgrade PRs, and we use an in-house tool called the [Seal](/repos/seal.html) to notify us of Dependabot PRs that have not yet been merged.

-[RFC 126](https://github.com/alphagov/govuk-rfcs/blob/main/rfc-126-custom-configuration-for-dependabot.md) describes the custom configuration we have for Dependabot to reduce the number of PRs it opens, and therefore the number of deployments and effort required to keep our apps up to date.

 ## Reviewing Dependabot PRs